Welcome to dynamoregulators.com

 Mike is an active member of the BSA Owners' Club, and has owned and ridden BSA's (and other bikes) all his adult life.
 He is a Chartered Engineer (Electronics) with an industrial background in Aero industry product development (engine accessories), sensor design and Condition Monitoring (oil analysis).

 The graph shows the output voltage from a Lucas E3L dynamo (unmodified '6V' unit with 60 Watt rating) across a range of speeds for the DVR2 and another common regulator.
 A 40 Watt bulb was used as a test load.
 The much higher output from the DVR2 between 2,500 and 3,500 makes a huge difference in the effective battery charging at modest dynamo speeds.
 (Typically equating to road speeds of 35 to 50 mph on many popular classics.)

-There are many references to the DVR2 on these classic marque newsgroups - just use the forum's search facilities.
+There are many references to the DVR2 on various classic marque newsgroups - just use the forum's search facilities.
 Just as one example; The BSA A7-A10 Forum

 Poor sparks from your magneto, difficult starting from hot?
-Often the cause is a failed condensor (capacitor).
+Often the cause is a failed condenser (capacitor).
 Brightspark Magnetos offer an innovative and cost effective solution.
-And a wealth of magneto related solid information.
-These guys really know their onions (one of them is based in France).
+And a wealth of magneto and much other electrics related solid information.
+Chief man Bill Brown really knows his onions (well Bill is based in Normandy, France).

 A number of businesses use our electronic regulator units and fit them inside original regulator shells to maintain original appearance.
 If in doubt please ask who supplies their regulators.
 It may also be of interest to search the web for references to our DVR2 to view a growing number of articles showing users own fitment of our regulators.